Aboriginal Family Birthing Program

 The development of the this facility has become a reality thanks to significant support from the Aboriginal community, Aboriginal staff, midwives, and obstetricians.
 This continues the work started by the Anangu Bibi Birthing Program in Port Augusta Hospital in 2004, which led to a number of Aboriginal Family Birthing Programs across South Australia.

 The unit will enhance the Aboriginal Family Birthing Program, which has provided culturally respectful care for Aboriginal women and women with an Aboriginal baby during their pregnancy, birth and the six-week postnatal period since 2009.

 The program has significantly improved health outcomes for Aboriginal babies over the years, including decreased rates of prematurity and increased birth weights.

 There are currently 11 Aboriginal women working with other staff in the program, who have been employed through the Closing the Gap initiative.

 Around 250 Aboriginal babies are born at WCH each year, and over the last 10 years this program has had a profound and positive impact on Aboriginal families and Aboriginal communities.

-The new facility includes a dedicated waiting room for Aboriginal families, private meeting areas, integration of Aboriginal artwork throughout the facility, natural light and views of country, and a floor layout that supports better access and flow.
+The facility includes a dedicated waiting room for Aboriginal families, private meeting areas, integration of Aboriginal artwork throughout the facility, natural light and views of country, and a floor layout that supports better access and flow.